Data Privacy Notice

-Please note however that where you are transmitting information to us over the internet this can never be guaranteed to be 100% secure.
+Please note, however, that when you are transmitting information to us over the internet, this can never be guaranteed as 100% secure.

 We will notify you promptly in the event of any breach of your personal data which might expose you to serious risk.

-– The right to request a copy of your personal data which Futurelink Group holds about you;
+- The right to request a copy of your personal data that Futurelink Group holds about you;

 - The right to request that Futurelink Group corrects any personal data if it is found to be inaccurate or out of date;